You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 Monitor Your Account Quality Score

 In Business Manager > Account Quality, you can see warnings before a ban.
-Address any “at risk” items immediately.
+Address any at risk items immediately.
 A single warning flag can escalate to a full account disablement if left unattended.

 Use Separate Ad Accounts for Different Campaign Types